ldtteam/minecolonies/README.md

 This section assumes that you're using the command line version of Git.

 1. Open up your command line.
-2. Navigate to a place where you want to download MineColonies source (eg `C:\GitHub\MineColonies\`) by executing `cd [folder location]`.
+2. Navigate to a place where you want to download the MineColonies source (e.g., `C:\GitHub\MineColonies\`) by executing `cd [folder location]`.
 This location is known as `basefolder` from now on.
 3. Execute `git clone https://github.com/Minecolonies/minecolonies.git`.
 This will download MineColonies' source into `basefolder`.
-4. Right now, you should have a directory that looks something like:
+4. Right now, you should have a directory that looks something like this:

 ***
     basefolder